 Well aside from the most basic checklist of 600+ (I would say more in the range of 800-1,000.
 For some businesses that might be overkill for certain markets though) words per page, nicely spaced content with easy to read paragraphs, easy to digest short sentences that set a good pace, visual text aids (boxes or balloons that feature key highlights), sometimes bullet points, and a well thought out and clever point.

 Not that great of a writer?
 Then you’ll probably need to hire someone.
 Fiverr and Upwork are good places to start.
 Although, you usually have to do the heavy lifting when it comes to reviewing and editing the work.
 I would highly suggest that if you have an SEO team already, you use them to review and optimize any content that you receive from a third party.
 Alternatively, Infront just so happens to offer content services.
-As of now, while I’m typing this blog, I don’t think we have that service featured on our site.
-However, a lot of our clients take advantage of this service and you can certainly still get a quote if you like.

 Here are a few more digital marketing tips to make sure your content stands out.